• Skip to primary navigation

 Ingredients

 This recipe will make 8-12 einkorn Hawaiian rolls (depending on the size of your rolls).
-These freeze really well, so you can easily double or triple the batch, freeze some and enjoy the rest!
+These freeze really well, so you can easily double or triple the batch, freeze some, and enjoy the rest!
 Scroll down to the print-friendly recipe card to see the detailed ingredient list.

-• Einkorn flour - We use all purpose einkorn flour, but you can use whole wheat or freshly ground einkorn.
+• Einkorn flour – We use all-purpose einkorn flour, but you can use whole wheat or freshly ground einkorn.
 Just use the weight measurement, not the volume.

 • Pineapple juice – This is responsible for that classic Hawaiian roll taste.

-• Yeast - I've used dry active and instant yeast for this recipe and they both work great!
-I don't change anything depending on which one I'm using.
+• Yeast – I’ve used dry active and instant yeast for this recipe, and they both work great!
+I don’t change anything depending on which one I’m using.

 • Butter – We use salted butter, if using unsalted, increase the salt measurement by 1/4 tsp.
 Creates a soft texture in the dough, can be omitted.

-• Egg - This recipe calls for a whole egg, which helps strengthen the dough, but can be omitted fully.
+• Egg – This recipe calls for a whole egg, which helps strengthen the dough, but it can be omitted fully.

-• Sugar - We use unrefined cane sugar, but you can use liquid sweetener if desired.
+• Sugar – We use unrefined cane sugar, but you can use a liquid sweetener if desired.
 Just note that you will need to reduce the pineapple juice by 1/4 cup if you use a liquid sweetener.

 • Salt – A flavor enhancer and dough conditioner, don’t skip this!